pramsey/crunchyblog/indexes/index.md

  spgist_geometry_ops_nd         | spgist
 ```

-The first two operator classes, the "btree" and "hash" indexes, can be safely ignored, because end users have no call to create those indexes, they exist solely to enable some core database functionality.
+The first two operator classes, the "btree" and "hash" indexes, can be safely ignored.
+End users have no call to create those indexes, they exist solely to enable some core database functionality.

 * PostgreSQL requires a **btree** operator class for any type that supports "ORDER BY" in queries, and the geometry type [is sortable](https://blog.crunchydata.com/blog/waiting-for-postgis-3-hilbert-geometry-sorting).
-* PostgreSQL requires a **hash** operator class for and type that supports "DISTINCT" in queries.
+* PostgreSQL requires a **hash** operator class for any type that supports "DISTINCT" in queries, as geometry does.

 The remaining indexes all provide support for the core feature of a spatial index: finding all the spatial objects that are contained by the bounding box of a query spatial object.